trebbag/revenuepilot/README.md

    Remember to maintain HIPAA compliance by de‑identifying notes before sending them to any external API.

+### De-identification assumptions

+The backend's `deidentify` helper uses the [`scrubadub`](https://github.com/datasnakes/scrubadub) library along with regex fallbacks.
+It targets common US‑centric patterns such as multi‑word names, several date formats, phone numbers, addresses, emails and Social Security numbers, replacing them with bracketed tokens like `[NAME]` or `[DATE]`.
+Unusual formats or non‑English text may not be fully scrubbed, so manual review remains necessary for sensitive data.

 These steps will transform the scaffold into a fully operational clinical documentation assistant.